Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_bodysnatcher_reveal_innocent            1       // Who the bodysnatcher is revealed to when they join the innocent team.
 0 - No one.
 1 - Everyone.
 2 - Their new team
 ttt_bodysnatcher_reveal_monster             1       // Who the bodysnatcher is revealed to when they join the monster team.
 0 - No one.
 1 - Everyone.
 2 - Their new team
 ttt_bodysnatcher_reveal_independent         1       // Who the bodysnatcher is revealed to when they join the independent team.
 0 - No one.
 1 - Everyone.
 2 - Their new team
+ttt_bodysnatcher_reveal_jester              1       // Who the bodysnatcher is revealed to when they join the jester team.
+0 - No one.
+1 - Everyone.
+2 - Their new team
 ttt_bodysnatcher_respawn                    0       // Whether the bodysnatcher respawns when they are killed before joining another team ttt_bodysnatcher_respawn_delay              3       // The delay to use when respawning the bodysnatcher (if "ttt_bodysnatcher_respawn" is enabled) ttt_bodysnatcher_respawn_limit              0       // The maximum number of times the bodysnatcher can respawn (if "ttt_bodysnatcher_respawn" is enabled).
 Set to 0 to allow infinite respawns